What Your Gut Is Telling You: Symptoms You Shouldn’t Ignore

 The LivingCare Group

-We all experience occasional digestive discomfort - a bit of bloating after a big meal or a fleeting bout of indigestion.
-But when gut symptoms become persistent, disruptive, or unusual, they might be your body’s way of signalling that something more serious is going on.
+We all experience occasional digestive discomfort - bloating after a big meal or a fleeting bout of indigestion.
+But when gut symptoms become persistent, disruptive, or unusual, they might be your body's way of signalling that something more serious is going on.

 Appointments are available on a self-pay basis or through most medical insurance providers.
-If needed, we can also arrange a private GP consultation and referral to ensure you receive the care you need without delay.
+We can also arrange a private GP consultation and referral to ensure you receive the care you need without delay.

 Ongoing Bloating or Discomfort